 "In the beginning was the Word-in the end just the Cliche." -Stanislaw J. Lee

-There are many reasons to be an English major - reading the great plays of Shakespeare is just one.
-Find out more about an English Major.
+There are many reasons to be an English major--reading the great plays of Shakespeare is just one.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".